What Is Estate Planning In Texas? Who Needs It?

 At What Age Should I Begin Estate Planning In San Antonio, TX?

-It is easy to think that estate planning doesn’t apply to you, especially when you are young and haven’t yet acquired many assets.
-Most people have been convinced that they don’t actually need an estate planning attorney or an estate plan until they are much older or have a lot more money.
+It is easy to think that estate planning does not apply to you, especially when you are young and have not yet acquired many assets.
+Most people have been convinced that they do not actually need an estate planning attorney or an estate plan until they are much older or have a lot more money.
 This is absolutely not true.
 People of all ages should spend time putting together an estate plan that fits their needs.
 While your estate planning needs will change at every age, the fact that estate planning is required will not.

 Estate Planning In Your 20s

-- Healthcare Directive: This document specifies which healthcare decisions you would make if you were able to, in case you cannot voice your choices due to incapacitation.
+- Medical Directive: This document specifies which healthcare decisions you would make if you were able to, in case you cannot voice your choices due to incapacitation.

-- Power of Attorney: This document names a person who will make decisions for you, if you aren’t able to.
-There are two different types; a healthcare Power of Attorney and a Financial Power of Attorney.
+- Power of Attorney: This document names a person who will make decisions for you, if you are not able to.
+There are two different types; a mental Power of Attorney and a Financial Power of Attorney.

 Estate Planning In Your 30s